Purpose of trial

 You may be able to enter if:

 - You have a type of B-cell lymphoma that makes a protein called CD20.
 Your doctor can tell you if this is the case.
+Note that the trial is no longer recruiting people with diffuse large B-cell lymphoma (DLBCL).

 - You have previously had treatment with rituximab or another antibody therapy that targets CD20 (either on its own or with chemotherapy) or an autologous stem cell transplant (using your own stem cells).